-Consider a scenario where customer placed an order for 10 quantities of an item.
-Company has created a sales order to facilitate the sales of that item to the customer.
-Later item has been picked up from the warehouse, packed and loaded into the vehicle.
+Consider a scenario where a customer placed an order for 10 quantities of an item.
+The company has created a sales order to facilitate the sales of that item to the customer.
+Later item has been picked up from the warehouse, packed, and loaded into the vehicle.
 Then that item has been delivered to the customer.
-On receiving the item on the customer premises, customer has realized that item is not of the same quality or it is damaged during transit.
-Customer’s warehouse manager has informed customer’s purchasing manager about the situation.
-Customer’s Purchasing manager has decided to return the good to the company.
+On receiving the item on the customer premises, the customer has realized that the item is not of the same quality or is damaged during transit.
+The customer’s warehouse manager has informed the customer’s purchasing manager about the situation.
+The customer’s Purchasing manager has decided to return the goods to the company.

-Customer’s purchasing manager has contacted company’s sales responsible and inform him about the situation.
+The customer’s purchasing manager has contracted the company’s sales responsible and informs him about the situation.
 They both agreed on taking the item back from the customer.
-Customer has been provided with RMA number as an authorization about dynamics 365 for finance and operations returning the item and to facilitate the return of the goods.
+The customer is given an RMA number as authorization about Dynamics 365 for finance and operations so that the item can be returned and the goods can be returned.

 How to create RMA in AX:

-- Once RMA is created, Click on Find Sales order button, to find the invoiced sales order which will be consider as a part of return.
+Once RMA is created, Click on the Find Sales order button, to find the invoiced sales order which will be considered as a part of the return.

-- You can also edit the quantity to return on the line(s) depending on how much quantity customer is returning.
+You can also edit the quantity to return on the line(s) depending on how much quantity the customer is returning.

 Send return order

-- Now click return order button to print the report consist of RMA number to be send to customer as dynamics 365 finance and operations an authorization.
-This report also has item, quantity and other details require for the customer return.
+Now click the return order button to print the report consisting of the RMA number to be sent to the customer as dynamics 365 finance and operations an authorization.
+This report also has items, quantity and other details required for the customer return.

-- Once material reaches to warehouse premises, we need to register it in the system.
-Registration doesn’t not mean actual receipt.
-Since material reaches to the premises, it must be noted in the system and later to facilitate the actual receipt of the goods to the warehouse.
+Once the material reaches to warehouse premises, we need to register it in the system.
+Registration does not mean actual receipt.
+Since material reaches the premises, it must be noted in the system and later to facilitate the actual receipt of the goods to the warehouse.

-- During registration, it is mandatory to select disposition code.
+During registration, it is mandatory to select a disposition code.
 Disposition code is nothing but the actions need to perform on the goods which are returned by the customer.
-These disposition codes can be credit only, credit, Replace and credit, Replace and scrap, Scrap, return to customer.
+These disposition codes can be credit only, credit, Replace and credit, Replace and scrap, Scrap, return to the customer.

 There are two ways to register the return of goods to the warehouse.
-One is from the same RMA order and other through the arrival overview functionality.
+One is from the same RMA order and the other is through the arrival overview functionality.

 Here we will register the return goods through the same RMA order as this blog is about RMA and hence our focus point is RMA order.

-- Once you click on registration, system ask to enter the disposition code.
+Once you click on registration, the system asks to enter the disposition code.
 Each disposition code has been associated with disposition actions.
 These actions facilitate the return as per the logic defined in those actions.

-- After entering the disposition code, system will redirect to the registration form.
-Here in this example, we have selected Credit as disposition code, it means take the item return from the customer and credit the customer with the amount of return.
+After entering the disposition code, the system will redirect to the registration form.
+Here in this example, we have selected Credit as disposition code, which means take the item return from the customer and credit the customer with the amount of return.

-- Click on confirm registration, the line in the below pane will be removed and receipt status of the line in the upper pane goes from ordered to registered.
+Click on confirm registration, the line in the below pane will be removed and the receipt status of the line in the upper pane goes from ordered to register.